ToontjeM/pemdemo/README.md

 ```
 This enables you to use the streaming replication dashboard.

-Another idea would be to set up a cron job which runs pgbench like this:
+Another enhancement would be to set up a cron job which runs pgbench like this:
 ```
 0,30 * * * * (PGPASSWORD='&I$iHuprYGOljC1CKoljC7H%7$HTmLLl' pgbench -h localhost -p 5444 -T 100 -c 10 -j 2 -U enterprisedb postgres) 2>&1 |logger -t pgbench
 ```
+Pgbench is already initialized into the `postgres` database by the provisioning script.

 ## Demo flow
 ### Overview PEM dashboards